jschnall/AndroidStringHelper/README.md

   python importer.py -i `<inputFile>` -o `<outputDir>` -n [outputFileName] -d [delimiter] -t [strings|plurals|json]

-  Note: Examples CSV files in the necessary format for both strings and plurals are included in the project.
+  Note: Example CSV files in the necessary format for both strings and plurals are included in the project.

 ## To export strings from Android xml to csv: